 Response: The Corporation invests funds on hand until they are needed to make debt service payments or for other operational expenses.
-During the past fiscal year,, the Corporation's funds were safeguarded at all times in all material respects.
-The Corporation also effectively met its other investment objectives, including to obtain the maximum yield consistent with safety of principal; to develop a portfolio which will emphasize quality, flexibility, diversity (where possible), and marketability; and to maintain the tax-exempt status of LGAC's debt..
+During the past fiscal year, the Corporation's funds were safeguarded at all times in all material respects.
+The Corporation also met its other investment objectives, including to obtain the maximum yield consistent with safety of principal; and to maintain the tax-exempt status of LGAC's debt.